Means-Of-Production/website/docs/Means of Production concepts.md

 They can operate on many different principles, from simple lines (you put your name down and wait your turn) to quadartic bidding based upon labor vouchers.

+### Fees
+Fees are charged, depending on the library, when items are destroyed, damaged, or returned late.

+Optionally some libraries can charge fees for services if needed

+#### Fee status
+- OUTSTANDING
+- PAID
+- FORGIVEN

 ## Factories
 ### Fee schedules
 Determines how a library will assess fees for lost, damaged, or overdue items.